AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 .. note::

   Login with Username "admin" and the password you have just configured on the previous step.
+  Please try to use browser Firefox if the Management UI link is not able to open on your default browser.

 4. Initialize CheckPoint Firewall via Gaia Portal
 ----------------------------------